shammasov-max/locus-guide-back/docs/user-stories.md

 | **US-041** | Editor | I want to **specify planned languages and mark ready ones (languages: {lang: bool})** so that **I can control visibility** | 🟢 90% | — |

 #### AC for US-039/US-041 (Multilingual Content):
-1. Editor adds planned languages to draft version of trip
+1. Editor adds planned languages to draft version of tour
 2. **Language readiness is marked in draft:** `languages: {ru: true, en: false}`
 3. On publish, Editor specifies which languages are available to users
 4. **Publishing <100% is possible with warning** (soft requirement, not blocking)